 n Ghoul - Both strong and tough, these undead horrors tear apart and devour anything that crosses their path.

 These are magicians who have chosen undeath in order to prolong their existence.
 Since becoming a lich requires considerable arcane power, these are some of the most dangerous types of undead you can come across.

 L Halazid warlock- Undying servants of forgotten gods, halazid warlocks can sacrifice their allies to create explosions of negative energy.

-L Lich- Powerful undead mages capable of casting a wide and unpredictable variety of spells.
+L Lich- Powerful undead mages capable of casting a wide variety of spells.

-L Ancient lich- A long-lived lich that has achieved mastery over multiple kinds of magic.
+L Ancient lich- A long-lived lich that has achieved mastery over offensive magic.
 Their spells are hideously powerful.